Beyond Flying Cars

 Short lectures to introduce key concepts and contextualise

-Keynote lectures featuring guest speakers from key stakeholder organisations and academic institutions
+Keynote lectures featuring guest speakers from key organisations and academic institutions

 Several guided workshops in a variety of formats